Growing Our Legacy

 Estimated Cost: $2.5 Million

-By building out the second floor of Killgore Hall, St. James will establish a true early childhood learning center that is specifically designed to meet the social, emotional, and intellectual needs of children at this important time in their life.
-This renovation will include:
+By building out the second floor of Killgore Hall, St. James established a true early childhood learning center that is specifically designed to meet the social, emotional, and intellectual needs of children at this important time in their life.
+This renovation included:

 - 6 additional classrooms for PreK-3 and PreK-4

-- A dedicated, age-specific space for exploration, innovation, and interactive learning;
+- A dedicated, age-specific space for exploration, innovation, and interactive learning (The SPARK Studio)

 ATKINSON BUILDING